Best Dog Harnesses of 2026

 Why you should use a dog harness

-Safety advantages and health protection: Well-fitting dog harnesses can provide reduced neck strain and trachea protection when compared to collar usage—especially for dogs who pull when walking, for young puppies who are still growing, and for brachycephalic (flat-faced) breeds who can’t handle additional trachea strain.
+Well-fitting dog harnesses can provide reduced neck strain and trachea protection when compared to collar usage—especially for dogs who pull when walking, for young puppies who are still growing, and for brachycephalic (flat-faced) breeds who can’t handle additional trachea strain.

 Dog harness vs. collar: When to use each

 Dogs who are escape artists should wear a collar that’s backed up (i.e., connected) to a body harness, in case they’re able to slip out of either one.
-A carabiner or a harness to collar safety clip is best for these situations.
+A carabiner or a harness-to-collar safety clip is best for these situations.

-Puppies should be walked on well-fitting harnesses that allow for full range of motion to protect their joints as they grow.
+Puppies should be walked on well-fitting harnesses that allow for a full range of motion to protect their joints as they grow.
 Just make sure you purchase a highly adjustable harness for your puppy and be prepared to replace it when it’s too small, since young pups tend to outgrow their gear rapidly.

 Types of dog harnesses explained

 As a dog trainer, I generally prefer back clip harnesses for all dogs.
-If you feel your dog needs a front clip harness, it may benefit from more leash training, or another walking tool, like a head halter, instead.
+If you feel your dog needs a front clip harness, it may benefit from more leash training or another walking tool, like a head halter, instead.

 A standard harness is safer and more comfortable for your dog.
 Standard harnesses usually pull over a dog’s head and have a piece of material lengthwise down the chest and stomach, leaving the shoulders free to fully extend.
-These types of harnesses are unlikely to cause orthopedic issues with long term use.
+These types of harnesses are unlikely to cause orthopedic issues with long-term use.

 If you’re having trouble with a strong puller, consider a head halter or finding a professional dog trainer to work with you and your dog on loose leash walking skills.